wadcom/kisarra-docs/README.md

 They do not avoid areas seen by other players' bases.

+The Scout Bike has the following commands:

+- **Move:**
+  - Travel along an ordered route of up to 9 waypoints.
+The Scout Bike proceeds toward each waypoint in turn without stopping; on reaching the final waypoint, the order completes.
+The route may span multiple turns.
+- **Station:**
+  - Hold position at the specified location.

 ### Supply Truck

 Supply Trucks can perform the following commands: